mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 ## Some common selectors

-We have listed out some of the commonly used selectors that you can use in your web app plugin.
+We have listed out some of the commonly-used selectors that you can use in your webapp plugin.
 You can find all the selectors that are available for your plugin to import [in the source code for mattermost-redux](https://github.com/mattermost/mattermost-redux/tree/master/src/selectors).

 **getCurrentUserId**